Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: B. Implementation Details

 It is important to note that, unlike Marigold~\cite{Marigold}, which applies linear fitting to the ground truth for error correction, we do not use this approach.
 While linear fitting can adjust predictions to more closely align with the ground truth, it does not accurately reflect the true distribution of the depth map predictions or provide a clear assessment of prediction quality.
 Instead, we enhance visualization by applying the same training normalization to the zero-shot evaluation dataset, avoiding linear fitting and its error correction effects, resulting in more authentic and insightful visualization outcomes.

 \subsection{B.2.
-Training details.}
+Training Details}

-We implemented our method using PyTorch, employing Stable Diffusion v2~\cite{StableDiffusion} as the backbone and maintaining the original pre-training configuration with the $v$-objective~\cite{salimans2022progressive}.
+\textbf{Marigold.} For Marigold~\cite{Marigold}, we implemented our method using PyTorch, employing Stable Diffusion v2~\cite{StableDiffusion} as the backbone and maintaining the original pre-training configuration with the $v$-objective~\cite{salimans2022progressive}.
 The training process utilized the DDPM noise scheduler~\cite{DDPM} with 1,000 diffusion steps, while at inference time, the DDIM scheduler~\cite{DDIM} was employed with 50 sampling steps for faster results.
 Our training setup spanned 30,000 iterations, with an effective batch size of 32 achieved through gradient accumulation over 16 steps (with a per-step batch size of 2) to fit on a single Nvidia RTX 3090 GPU.
 We used the Adam optimizer with a learning rate set at $3 \cdot 10^{-5}$ and included random horizontal flipping with a probability of 0.5 as data augmentation.
 For depth normalization, we employed a scale and shift-invariant method with clipping enabled and set the normalization range between -1.0 and 1.0, using a 0.02 min-max quantile to maintain robustness.
 This normalization strategy was applied during training and zero-shot evaluations for consistency.
 The training noise scheduler initialized from the pre-trained Stable Diffusion v2~\cite{StableDiffusion} model maintained a noise strength of 0.9 and incorporated an annealed strategy to progressively reduce noise levels.
 We saved checkpoints every 50 iterations, with backup, validation, and visualization checkpoints set at intervals of 2,000 iterations.
 The training process typically converged after approximately 20,000 iterations, though we extended training to 30,000 iterations for thorough coverage.
 We used mean squared error (MSE) as the loss function, with reduction set to ``mean'' for averaged loss calculation.
 A customized iteration-wise exponential scheduler is applied which adjusts the learning rate iteratively using an exponential decay function.
 It decays the learning rate to 1\% of its initial value over 25,000 iterations with a warmup phase of 100 steps.
+For text generation, generating a single caption for an image using LLaVA v1.6 on an RTX 3090 takes approximately 3.6 seconds, and we generate 10 captions for each image.
+For training, we generate 740,000 captions, using 740 GPU hours on an RTX 3090.